ElementsProject/lightning/doc/lightningd-config.5.md

   Note: You also need to open TCP port 9735 on your router towords your node.
   Note: Will always be disabled if you use 'always-use-proxy'.

-* **disable-ip-discovery**

-  Turn off public IP discovery to send `node_announcement` updates that contain the discovered IP with TCP port 9735 as announced address.
-If unset and you open TCP port 9735 on your router towords your node, your node will remain connectable on changing IP addresses.
-Note: Will always be disabled if you use 'always-use-proxy'.

 ### Lightning channel and HTLC options

 * **large-channels**